Blumlaut/EasyAdmin-docs/docs/troubleshooting.md

 ### I gave myself Admin Permissions, but i cant open the menu

-Add `setr ea_logLevel 3` to your server config and restart the Server, then try connecting, EasyAdmin will show which permissions it's aware of, if your permissions all return `false` then you did something wrong.
+Add `setr ea_logLevel 3` to your server config and restart the Server, then try connecting, EasyAdmin will show which permissions it's aware of, if your permissions all return `false` then you did something wrong, double check your configured permissions.

-Join the Support Discord and follow [This Guide](https://easyadmin.readthedocs.io/en/latest/supportfile/).

 ## Getting a different problem?
 Join the [Support Discord](https://discord.gg/GugyRU8)!